 Criteria for becoming a foster carer

 The following requirements must be met in order to begin an assessment with ACT Together.
-If you are unsure whether you meet the requirements please feel free to call us on 1800 663 441.
+If you are unsure whether you meet the requirements please feel free to call us on 1300 WEFOSTER.

-- Accommodation: Applicants should provide an adequately sized private bedroom.
-House safety assessments will be completed prior to being authorised.
+- Provide acceptable accommodation for the child – this means an adequately sized private bedroom.
+House safety assessments will be completed.

 ACT Together will hold a series of foster care information sessions in the ACT.
-See our information nights page for dates and times.
+See our information sessions for dates and times.